naz-eze/Berlin-Clock/README.md

 --------------------------------------------------------------------------------

 ####Generated Documents
-This documents will be generated as part of the build process
+These documents will be generated as part of the build process

 * Java Documentation - 'Project_Folder'/build/docs/javadoc/index.html